Beer stein

 A beer stein (/ˈstaɪn/ STYNE), or simply stein, is either a traditional beer mug made out of stoneware or specifically an ornamental beer mug sold as a souvenir or collectible.

 Such steins may be made out of stoneware, pewter, porcelain or even silver, wood or crystal glass; they may have open tops or hinged pewter lids with a thumb-lever.
-Steins usually come in sizes of a half litre or a full litre (or comparable historic sizes).
+Steins usually come in sizes of a half litre, a full litre, or historically the similarly sized pints and quarts.
 Like decorative tankards, they are often decorated in a nostalgic manner with allusions to Germany.